-5 ways to find peace of mind.
+5 ways to find peace of mind

 - You always know what you need to do – When I go to work Monday, I know what KRs I need to improve, and I know where my focus needs to be.
 This means I don’t do spend my time on “fake work” with tasks that feel urgent but have no long-term benefits for us.
 I also don’t have to rethink our long-term plans every week.
 Once goals are set for the quarter, you can focus on the real work needed to accomplish them.

-- Set OKRs that measure impact instead of tasks,
+- Set OKRs that measure impact instead of tasks

-- Align them with other teams to solve interdependencies,
+- Align them with other teams to solve interdependencies

-- Create a weekly follow-through cadence to Achieve them.
+- Create a weekly follow-through cadence to Achieve them

-It’s easy to implement.
+They're easy to implement

-With Lean OKRs you assign 1 Objective and 1 Key Result to each employee.
+With Lean OKRs, you assign 1 Objective and 1 Key Result to each employee.
 This should be the most important goal that has to be achieved in a quarter.
 Each week, employees record their progress towards that goal with their Key Result.